 Handcut and embellished tiles.
 This design was adapted from a 140 year old stained glass window panel.
 18 1/2″ high x 27″wide.
 Currently on display at Far Ridge Ceramics Studio, Edinburg, Va. $475

 Hand cast and altered tiles, marble beaded listello, and floral bead corner tile.
 Signed, titled and dated on back.
 11 1/8″ x 11 1/8″.

 Hand cast, hand cut and altered ceramic tiles, polished pink granite pebbles.
 18 1/2″ high x 19 1/2″ wide.
 On display at Far Ridge Ceramics studio. $525

 Hand cast and hand cut ceramic tiles – SOLD

 Hand cast tiles, cut mosaic tiles.
 18″ in diameter

 Hand cut and pressed ceramic tiles.
 Perilla leaves, pine bark and poplar bark tile frame.
 Mounted on wood panel and grouted.
 Hanging wire on back.

 Hand cast and pressed ceramic tiles.
 Perilla leaves, pressed pine bark tile frame on wood panel.

 Byland Abbey Virginia Creeper Panel

-Hand cut and pressed ceramic tiles.
+Hand cut, incised and pressed ceramic tiles.
+Natural terracotta tiles.
+Granite, raw quartz and pine bark texture tiles.
 14″ in diameter.
-SOLD

 Byland Abbey Forest Panel